Mohammad Nasuha

-Mohammad Nasuha (born 15 September 1984) is an Indonesian professional football coach and former player who played for the Indonesia national football team.
-He is currently the head coach of Liga 2 club Persiba Balikpapan.
+Mohammad Nasuha (born 15 September 1984) is an Indonesian professional football coach and former player who previously represented the Indonesia national football team.
+During his playing career, he primarily played as a left-back, but was also capable of operating as a right-back and as a midfielder.

 International career

 Nasuha made his debut in international friendly match against Singapore on 4 November 2009 as substitute player.
 Then, he was called up by Alfred Riedl to participate in the 2010 AFF Suzuki Cup.
 He played in every match and scored his first international goal for Indonesia in the second leg final against Malaysia.
 Indonesia won the match 2-1 but didn't win the cup as they were beaten 3-0 in the first leg.
 His second goal was scored during the second leg of the second round of 2014 World Cup qualification versus Turkmenistan.